Denver's Preservation Ordinance

 The city’s preservation ordinance (Chapter 30 DRMC) enables Denver’s Landmark Preservation Commission (LPC) to recommend structures and districts for designation by the Denver City Council.
 The ordinance also sets forth the criteria for determining which structures or districts are eligible for designation.
 Unlike the National Register of Historic Places or the ordinances used in most cities, Denver’s ordinance requires a high benchmark by insisting that a structure or district meet criteria in two out of three categories (instead of just one).
 These categories include history, geography and architecture.
 Additionally, a structure must be at least thirty years old or have extraordinary significance to be considered.

 The process used to designate a structure or district under the local ordinance is much like the processes used in other land use decisions and includes many opportunities for public input.
-While any member of the community can submit a nomination for designation, in the form of an application, this is just the beginning of the process, which includes:
+While the community can submit a nomination for designation, in the form of an application, this is just the beginning of the process, which includes:

 1) Review by Planning Department staff and the LPC to determine if the application is complete and meets the criteria